Pullen Lab Research

 We are currently working on the following:

-- Signaling networks associated with suppressing mast cell activity, with special attention to the effects of TGF-β, stem cell factor, and miRNAs.
+- Signaling networks associated with suppressing mast cell activity, with special attention to the effects of TGF-β.

 - The effects of plant-derived compounds on T cell biology (alkaloids) and mast cells and myeloid-derived suppressor cells (cannabinoids, in collaboration with the Hyslop lab in Chemistry & Biochemistry).